Almond smell, historical buildings and a trip to the past. You can have it all in a one day trip to Toledo, Spain.

 To get in you have to pay 8€ per person, the price includes the audio guide.
-You buy the ticket in the official shop besides the Cathedral.
-At the first moment I thought it was expensive, and the audio guide unnecessary, but as soon as I opened the door I realized the massive importance of this church and how beautiful it is.
+You buy the ticket in the official shop beside the Cathedral.
+At the first moment, I thought it was expensive, and the audio guide unnecessary, but as soon as I opened the door I realized the massive importance of this church and how beautiful it is.
 The money spent was totally worthy.

 I do recommend to follow the audio guide and go chapel by chapel, discovering the sacristy, the treasures and the cloister.
 The altars are amazing, full of frescos and details that tell us about God, Jesus and the human history.
-Mind blowing sculptures and paintings with strong and powerful meanings.
+Mind-blowing sculptures and paintings with strong and powerful meanings.
 I am not a religious person, but I got truly touched by the energy of this place.

 There are many important paintings and sculptures inside the church, names as Caravaggio, El Greco, Tiziano and Goya.
 Apart from the beauty of the building you also have an art museum to visit.
-Pay attention to the guide and learn a bit of spanish art too.
+Pay attention to the guide and learn a bit of Spanish art too.

 These are the main sites of Toledo and we recommend a visit to them.
 There are other museums and churches that can be visited, but probably you will need more than one day in town.
 Toledo is a city to be explored, you have to walk around the streets and discover things.
 The day we were there was magical, the sunlight brought to the city a golden color.
 I don’t have words to describe it.

-We were so involved by the city that we gave up of having a lunch in a restaurant to stay in the Cathedral Square eating a sandwich.
+We were so involved by the city that we gave up having lunch in a restaurant to stay in the Cathedral Square eating a sandwich.
 That wasn’t an option to save money, we did it because we wanted to contemplate this fairytale place.